mansour91/platform/Sprint1_Day2.md

 - Definition of **Done** is when Earners Submit Final Version and Clients accept submitted version with no more feedback.

-- @AhmedOJ will prepare a list of better software to use for developing backlogs.
+- Ahmed Shamy (@AhmedOJ) will prepare a list of better software to use for developing backlogs.

 **Next Steps For Day 3:**